songyy0415/epsilon/poincare/doc/tree.md

 The second argument is a `PatternMatching::Context` that associates any placeholder used in the pattern to a `const Tree*` to be cloned each time the pattern is encountered.

-The resulting Tree will be pushed at the end of the TreeStack.
+The resulting tree will be pushed at the end of the `TreeStack`.

 If your pattern is a simplified tree and context values are simplified too, `CreateSimplify` will apply the systematic reduction as needed to make sure the result is simplified.

 ## How to retrieve sub-trees using pattern matching ?

-`PatternMatching::Match` works the other way around and will fill a `Context` if the tree you provide it fits the pattern.
+`PatternMatching::Match` works the other way around and will fill a `PatternMatching::Context` if the tree you provide it fits the pattern.

 For instance you can match Cos(Add(2, 3)) against `KCos(KA)` and will